Please refer to the Guide for Applicants, Section three, for a complete description of the application process steps.

 Applicants are also encouraged to include information on any international sustainability schemes their project follows.

 This ensures alignment with the CRMA's objectives of promoting sustainable and responsible sourcing of critical raw materials.
-Refer to section 4.8 guide for applicants for more details.
+Refer to section 4.4 of the Guide for Applicants for more details.

 Having obtained the status of a strategic project under the CRMA allows project promoters to request a meeting of the financing subgroup according to article 16 of the CRMA to discuss and provide advice on how the financing of the project can be completed, taking into account private and public sources of funding.
 This subgroup brings together relevant national promotional banks, the EIB, EBRD and private financial institutions, among others.